5 things to think about before buying a fridge freezer

 4. Why should I choose an integrated fridge-freezer?

 If you hate having appliances on show then an integrated fridge-freezer could be the one for you.
 Integrated models sit behind cupboard doors so that they seamlessly blend in with the rest of your kitchen for a clutter-free look.

 Most are a standard kitchen-cupboard width of 60cm, so they fit most kitchens.

 Planning your next kitchen and want an integrated model?
 Then try Samsung’s Integrated Smart Fridge-Freezer.
 Its internal space is maximised with SpaceMax technology, while a Smart Convertible Zone can be switched from fridge to freezer dependent on where you need most storage.

 5. Do I want to save energy and reduce running costs?

-All fridge freezers are rated between A+ and A+++ and the higher the rating, the better.
-Although the top models can be more expensive, you actually stand to save on your energy bills over time.
+Fridge freezers are rated between A+ and A+++ and the higher the rating the better.
+Top models may seem pricier upfront but you actually stand to save on your energy bills over time.

 For a fridge freezer with an A+++ rating, try the ultra-efficient Samsung RB31.
 Choose from 7 adjustable speed settings to keep it running at its best – and at only 40dB you’ll barely hear it in your kitchen.